 This is caused by air being introduced into the system through pumping or a recent repair.
 If you fill a container and it looks white or milky, let it settle for a while and it will clear up as the bubbles rise.
 The water is safe to use and will return to normal over a short period of time.
 If this condition persists, contact the Water Utilities Division at 972-216-6278 and a technician will flush the fire hydrants around your residence or business.

 8. Why do I have low pressure in my house?

 Experiencing low pressure in just one location within your home indicates a restriction at that particular water outlet.
 This is generally caused by the aerator screen becoming blocked with the natural minerals found in the water.
 Removing, cleaning, and or replacing the aerator should alleviate the problem.

 Some older homes may still have corroded galvanized pipes (smaller opening), which over time will cause a reduction of flow and pressure.
-If there is low pressure throughout the residence, contact the Utilities Department at 972-216-6278 to have your pressure and flow tested at the meter location by a technician.
+If there is low pressure throughout the residence, contact the Water Utilities Division at 972-216-6278 to have your pressure and flow tested at the meter location by a technician.